 Task 1.6 How do you invoke a destructor in C#?

 a) You don't.
-The .NET runtime automatically calls the destructor of an object when it is destroyed.
+The .NET runtime automatically calls the destructor of an object when it is garbage collected.

 b) By using the delete keyword (delete myObj;).

 c) By setting a variable pointing to the object to null (myObject = null;).